cloudmesh-community/book/chapters/rest/rest-spec.md

-Next, metadata can be specified under *info* field such as *title*, *version*, *description*, etc. Additionally, license, contact information can also be specified. *tile* and *version* are mandatory fields under *info*.
+Next, metadata can be specified under *info* field such as *title*, *version*, *description*, etc. Additionally, license, contact information can also be specified. *title* and *version* are mandatory fields under *info*.

 ```yaml